ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 The `fffffff0` value is suspicious - it's like `0xFFFF_FFFF` rounded down, and `0xFFFF_FFFF` is what blank flash reads as.

-That's because we haven't loaded a non-secure application!
+That's because we haven't loaded a Nonsecure Mode binary!
 Let's do that.

 ```console
 $ cargo run --bin nonsecure-app